Galanemcg/Galanemcg-Madimetja-Galane-AWS-re-Start-Journey/labs/Networking/assets.md

 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/3cfc2f20-2e1c-447b-9827-b23ef3279607" />

+Navigated to the VPC Service
+From the AWS Console home, you searched for or clicked on VPC (Virtual Private Cloud).

+This service lets you build a custom, isolated network environment in the cloud.

+3. Clicked “Create VPC”
+You chose to manually create a VPC instead of using the default one.

+This gives you full control over IP ranges, subnets, gateways, and routing.

+4. Configured VPC Settings
+Resources to create: You selected “VPC only”, meaning you’ll manually add subnets, route tables, and gateways later.

+Name tag: You entered Test VPC to help identify this VPC in your dashboard.

+IPv4 CIDR block: You manually input 192.168.0.0/18, which defines the private IP range for your VPC.

+This gives you 16,382 usable IP addresses, suitable for a medium-sized network.

+IPv6 CIDR block: You chose “No IPv6 CIDR block”, keeping it simple for now.

+---

 ![WhatsApp Image 2025-11-21 at 22 53 25_032075f3](https://github.com/user-attachments/assets/3491177b-c4b5-46ec-87bc-88c1d78a754d)
 ![WhatsApp Image 2025-11-21 at 22 59 05_f5b8fd67](https://github.com/user-attachments/assets/2a93da91-2631-42f9-81d4-d958552b6a87)
 ![WhatsApp Image 2025-11-21 at 23 02 15_c280fe33](https://github.com/user-attachments/assets/d5978fc0-f8b1-43b6-a834-4c1b2f009b8e)